Last Updated: 12th Aug 2024

 Trail Legend

-has completed Pirongia Loop of Insanity. twice in the last year.
+has completed Pirongia Loop of Insanity. once in the last year.

 Learn about Trail Legends.